maikeleckelboom/seqlok-lab/packages/core/docs/architecture/06-object-model-rationale.md

 This is **not** a blanket rejection of object-orientation.
 It's a **scoping decision**:

-- Kernel: **functional, data + functions**, minimal internal state, explicit layering.
+- Kernel: **functional, data + functions**, minimal internal state, explicit layering, golden flow only.
 - Above kernel: **use whatever abstraction is ergonomic**:

   - Builder/factory helpers